 - Improved regulation and enforcement to stop the promotion of inappropriate advertising and images to young people

-- Increased restrictions to non-medical cosmetic procedures, including age restrictions.
+- Increased restrictions on non-medical cosmetic procedures, including age restrictions.

-- Improved training and guidance for a range of practitioners including those in the beauty and fitness industries.
+- Improved training and guidance for many practitioners, including those in the beauty and fitness industries.

 - National campaign promoting good body image for all Scottish children and young people

 - Better information for parents and carers on how we talk about body insecurities around our children.

 - The report also highlights the need for the wider public to start being kinder to ourselves and each other when it comes to our body image, including putting a stop to body shaming and blaming and accepting that we are all more than what we look like.